MLB Awards Odds: MVP, Cy Young, Rookie of the Year & Manager of the Year Odds

 For the National League race, the Dodgers Shohei Ohtani will spearhead the charge, but there are plenty of players that could knock him off his pedestal.
 Ohtani would capture his fourth MVP if he wins this year, and only Barry Bonds has completed this feat.
 Here are the latest NL MVP odds for the five players with the best chances of winning this season:

-Like the AL, there is a clear leader when it comes to NL MVP odds, Shohei Ohtani.
-The Dodgers star opened with +150 odds to win the award but has all but won the award if he stays healthy the rest of the season.
-If you’re looking for a longshot with a chance to win this year’s NL MVP if Ohtani doesn’t stay healthy, I’d point towards the San Diego Padres Juan Soto (+2000).
-The outfielder is an elite hitter for the Padres, and if he can propel San Diego to an NL East pennant, he’ll be in the mix.
+Like the AL, there is a clear leader when it comes to NL MVP odds: Shohei Ohtani.
+The Dodgers star is the odds-on favorite to win the award for the third consecutive season in the NL, and if he stays healthy, it’s hard to make an argument against him.
+If you’re looking for a longshot with a chance to win this year’s NL MVP if Ohtani doesn’t stay healthy, I’d point towards the Atlanta Braves Ronald Acuña Jr. (+1200).
+The outfielder suffered his second-career ACL tear in 2024, and although he only played 95 games, he still earned an All-Star spot.
+Additionally, he won the award in 2023, so if he returns to form, he’ll be right in the mix.

-When it comes to Ohtani winning last year’s award, there was no doubt why the Dodgers superstar won.
-He had 54 HRs, 59 stolen bases, 130 RBIs and posted a 0.310 BA.
-This marked the first time a player has ever hit 50+ home runs and stolen 50+ bases in a single season, and because of this feat, Ohtani unanimously won the award with all 30 first-place votes.
-It’s hard to compete with the Japanese superstar, and if he plays anywhere close to his performance from last season, he’ll join Bonds on a unique list of MVPs.
+When it comes to Ohtani winning last year’s award, it was no surprise to see the Dodgers superstar win again.
+He had a career-high 55 HRs to go along with 20 stolen bases, 102 RBIs and posted a 0.282 BA.
+Additionally, he started 14 games, recording a 2.87 ERA.
+It’s hard to compete with the Japanese superstar, and if he plays anywhere close to his performance from last season, he’ll win an MVP award for the fifth time in six seasons.

 ⚾ Cy Young Odds